ajberkley/canadarasp/README.md

 terrain on the Canadian side of the border so they are probably well served by the general weather and aviation forecasts.

+## GDAL

+Some of the software uses libGDAL.
+Anything before 3.6.1 does not work with the latest ECCC files, so make sure this is installed.
+3.4.1, for example, will fail with the GDPS files, and 2.4.0 will fail with the newer HRDPS files.

 ## Data

 The data comes in the form of GRIB2 files.
 These are compressed files